Vortitron/energy-sensor-generator/README.md

 - **Daily, Weekly, Monthly, Annual Tracking**: Tracks energy usage with automatic resets (midnight, Monday, 1st of month, 1 Jan), replacing the `utility_meter` helper.
 - **Synthetic Grid Total (optional)**: Enable an optional aggregate energy entity that sums all generated energy sensors so you can bring up the Energy dashboard on a dev system without a real grid entity.
 - **Flexible Generation**: Supports automatic sensor creation on startup or manual triggering via a UI button.
+- **Constant Power Devices**: Track fixed-load appliances (e.g., resistive heaters) by pairing a switch entity with its rated power, no inline meter required.
 - **Energy Dashboard Compatibility**: Generates sensors with `device_class: energy` and `state_class: total_increasing` for seamless integration.
 - **Minute-Aligned Scheduling**: When the update interval is a multiple of 60 seconds, updates are aligned to wall-clock minutes to ensure Energy dashboard buckets match upstream devices.
 - **Persistent Storage**: Saves energy data to a JSON file to survive Home Assistant restarts.